Skip to main content

 The roles and responsibilities for quality and safety impact assessments are set out below:

-The executive director of nursing and AHPs and their team, will be responsible for ensuring that quality and safety impact assessments are effectively considered and undertaken as part of discussions and decisions about business cases relating to financial recovery, service transformation or other business plans affecting service delivery change.
+The chief nurse and their team, will be responsible for ensuring that quality and safety impact assessments are effectively considered and undertaken as part of discussions and decisions about business cases relating to financial recovery, service transformation or other business plans affecting service delivery change.

-The executive director of nursing and AHPs will be responsible for seeking assurance that RDaSH and any sub contractors have robust systems in place to undertake QSIAs for all new projects, efficiency and cost improvement plans, business cases, service redesign, efficiency strategies and any other plans for change initiated by the trust.
+The chief nurse will be responsible for seeking assurance that RDaSH and any sub contractors have robust systems in place to undertake QSIAs for all new projects, efficiency and cost improvement plans, business cases, service redesign, efficiency strategies and any other plans for change initiated by the trust.

 5.2 The QSIA panel